Jump to Noonday

 Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

-We pray for the people of The Republic of the Congo.
+We pray for the people of Germany.

-We pray for our sisters and brothers, members of the Apostolic Assemblies of Christ.
+We pray for our sisters and brothers members of the United Congregational Church of Southern Africa.

 Jonathan Myrick Daniels was born in Keene, New Hampshire in 1939, one of two offspring of a Congregationalist physician.